Andronovo culture: Physical appearance

+A study of 10 Andronovo-related specimens from southern Siberia found that the majority were light haired and light eyed; the authors suggested that such phenotypes were likely common in South Siberia during the Iron Age.

+In a study including Andronovo-horizon specimens from Aktogay, Kazakhstan, 60% of the Aktogai individuals had blond hair and the remaining 40% having brown hair.
+60% of this sample was brown eyed, while 40% had blue eyes.
+80% had intermediate skin, while 20% had pale skin tones.
+In samples of the later Maitan cultures (also Andronovo-related), 86% had brown hair and 14% had blond hair.
+There was a significantly higher frequency of brown eyed individuals at 71%, compared to 29% with blue eyes, although the frequency of pale skin was only slightly lower at 14%, with 86% intermediate skinned individuals.
+In a sample of individuals from the even later Zevakinskiy phase of the Andronovo culture, 100% of individuals had brown eyes, with 80% having brown hair and 20% black hair.
+0% of the samples had pale skin, while 20% had dark-to-black skin, with the remaining being intermediated skinned.

 Archaeogenetics

-The Andronovo culture and its population derived primarily from an eastwards expansion of the Central European Corded Ware culture via the Fatyanovo–Balanovo and Sintashta culture, which are characterized by the combination of mainly Yamnaya-like ancestry and Early European Farmers admixture.
+The Andronovo culture and its population derived primarily from an eastwards expansion of the Central European Corded Ware culture via the Fatyanovo–Balanovo and Sintashta culture, which are characterised by the combination of mainly Yamnaya-like ancestry and Early European Farmers admixture.
 The spread of Sintashta-Andronovo ancestry correlates with the expansion of Indo-Iranian-speaking peoples.
 Andronovo ancestry (c.
 57%), in tandem with BMAC admixture (c.
 43%), represents the later Iranian dispersal into the Iranian Plateau, while BMAC admixture is not found among the Indo-Aryan migrations into South Asia, suggesting two independent routes, one via the BMAC and one via the Inner Asian mountain corridor.

 Studies

 Fox et al. (2004) established that, during the Bronze and Iron Age period, the majority of the population of Kazakhstan (part of the Andronovo culture during Bronze Age) was of West Eurasian origin (with mtDNA haplogroups such as U, H, HV, T, I and W), and that prior to the thirteenth to seventh century BC, all Kazakh samples belonged to European lineages.

 Keyser et al. (2009) published a study of the ancient Siberian cultures, the Andronovo culture, the Karasuk culture, the Tagar culture and the Tashtyk culture.
 Ten individuals of the Andronovo horizon in southern Siberia from 1800 BC to 1400 BC were surveyed.
 Extractions of mtDNA from nine individuals were determined to represent two samples of haplogroup U4 and single samples of Z1, T1, U2e, T4, H, K2b and U5a1.
 Extractions of Y-DNA from one individual was determined to belong to Y-DNA haplogroup C (but not C3), while the other two extractions were determined to belong to haplogroup R1a1a, which is thought to mark the eastward migration of the early Indo-Europeans.
-Of the individuals surveyed, only two (or 22%) were determined to be of Asian ancestry, while seven (or 78%) were determined to be of European ancestry, with the majority being light-skinned with predominantly light eyes and light hair.
+Of the individuals surveyed, only two (or 22%) were determined to be of Asian ancestry, while seven (or 78%) were determined to be of European ancestry.